Want to change up vegan pizza night? These Spinach and Tofu Ricotta Calzones have all the flavors of a pizza in a portable package.

 What Are Calzones?

-Calzones are basically a folded-over pizza.
+Calzones are basically folded-over pizza.
 The edges are sealed to hold in the filling.

 Normally the filling includes ingredients you would put on a pizza.
 Here I used tofu ricotta, spinach, onions, and garlic.